Payload¶

 This is not used and not sent using HTTPClient,

-to set an Authentication
+use update to set an Authentication header instead.

 Public Functions¶